wrk-flow/php-get-typed-value/docs/content/en/index.md

 ### Float

 > Throws `ValidationFailedException` if value is not numeric.
+String value using comma instead of dot are converted to
+> valid float.
+(1200,50 => 1200.50)

 Get nullable float value.